Computer Support Policy

 - IT Services-approved virus protection must be installed, properly maintained and always in use.

-- CVMBS funded computers need to join the CVMBS domain.
+- CVMBS funded enterprise class computers need to join the CVMBS domain.

-- CVMBS funded computers need management software agents installed and IT Services local admin access for the support of that software.
+- CVMBS funded enterprise class computers need management software agents installed and IT Services local admin access for the support of that software.